EPFLRocketTeam/ert_website/hugo/content/projects/firehorn/_index.md

 title: "Firehorn II"
 subtitle: "COMPETITION PROJECT"
 header_title: "FIREHORN II"
-header_text: "Firehorn is the EPFL Rocket Team’s inaugural cryogenic bi-liquid rocket, operating on an innovative architecture.
-Anticipated to embark on its maiden 9km flight in late 2025 as part of the European Rocket Championship Competition, it is designed from the ground up with the constraints of a 30km flight, which should occur during 2026."
+header_text: "Firehorn 2 is the EPFL Rocket Team's second cryogenic bi-liquid rocket, building on its predecessor Firehorn 1's architecture.
+This project aims to launch in the Liquid 3km category of the 2026 edition of the European Rocketry Challenge (EuRoC), followed by a 9km launch in 2027.
+The architecture has been designed for a 30km flight, which will be the culminating point of the Firehorn architecture."
-header_background: "/images/originalQuality/Firehorn-Background.jpg"
+header_background: "/images/originalQuality/Firehorn2-Background.png"
 date: 2025-03-12T20:54:33+01:00
 layout: single
 padding: 30px
 callToAction:
   text: "Want to participate in the next competition?"
   action: "JOIN THE ERT"
 specs:
   - key: "Year"
     value: "2025/26"
   - key: "City/Country"
     value: "Portugal"
   - key: "Goal"
-    value: "9 & 30 km"
+    value: "3 & 9 km"
   - key: "Team members"
     value: "an integer"
 highlights: